emollett/nextjs-blog-spike/posts/2023-12-03---learning-to-code-with-advent-of-code/index.md

 - **Don't worry about your speed.** There are so many reasons other people manage it faster.
 For me, I did best speed wise when I was up at 5am feeding a newborn because I happened to be awake when the puzzle came out, and needed the distraction to keep me awake.
 Now I have work and a toddler so I haven't even finished day 1.

+- **Write tests.** It just makes your life easier.
+You might not feel as fast, but as soon as you hit a problem you'll go faster.
+The first one I did I sketched out my thoughts in comments and then wrote code with a lot of console logs as I didn't yet know how to write tests.
+It worked, but it got confusing.
+Writing a series of unit tests does the same thing - it lets you go a bit at a time and check what you're getting at each stage.

 - **Don't worry about looking everything up.** This depends on your aim.
 The first year I did it I wanted to become a person who knew all the syntax by heart so really beat myself up about looking things up.
 I thought that real developers just knew it fluently.
 Maybe some do, but I look everything up day to day anyway so I may as well look it all up for this.

 - **Take a look at other peoples code if you get stuck!** It's not cheating if you aren't competing, and looking at other peoples code helps you learn.
 I particularly like looking at peoples code in other languages to see how they did it, and if I can work out how to do that in mine.